 The oil and natural gas industry is very cyclical and the demand for goods and services of oil field companies, suppliers and others associated with the industry puts pressure on the economic stability and pricing structure within the industry.
 Typically, as prices for oil and natural gas increase, so do all associated costs.
-Material changes in prices impact the current revenue stream, estimates of future reserves, borrowing base calculations of bank loans and the value of properties in purchase and sale transactions.
-Material changes in prices can impact the value of oil and natural gas companies and their ability to raise capital, borrow money and retain personnel.
+Material changes in prices (inflation) will impact our revenue stream, estimates of future reserves, borrowing base calculations of bank loans and the value of properties in purchase and sale transactions.
+Material changes in prices can also impact the value of oil and natural gas companies and their ability to raise capital, borrow money and retain personnel.
 We anticipate business costs will vary in accordance with commodity prices for oil and natural gas, and the associated increase or decrease in demand for services related to production and exploration.
+We further expect that prices to explore, develop and produce oil and gas may increase depending in large part on government spending and regulations.

-Off Balance Sheet Arrangements
+Off-Balance Sheet Arrangements